Xayz-X/devtools/README.md

 With **DevTools**, you can gain deep insights into your code execution while improving debugging efficiency.

+> [!NOTE]
-[!INFO] Currently, the library offers partial support for both synchronous and asynchronous functions.
+> Currently, the library offers partial support for both synchronous and asynchronous functions.
 I originally developed it for my own debugging purposes, but if anyone finds it useful, feel free to use it, fork the codebase or make any changes you'd like.
 You have full freedom to modify and adapt it as needed.

 ---